marina6720/marina6720.github.io/en/about_en.md

 <br>

-I’m not especially athletic, but I completed my first full marathon on March 8, 2026.
+I’m not especially athletic, but I completed my first full marathon in March, 2026.

 <br>